-Light Emitting Diodes (LEDs) are extremely energy efficient bulbs that produce light when current passes through them.
+Light Emitting Diodes (LEDs) are extremely energy efficient bulbs that produce light when a current passes through them.
 Essentially, they consist of semiconductors that convert electricity into light.

 Previously, LEDs were only a preserve for traffic lights, penlights and instrument panels.
 However, this is no longer the case.
 They are now common in most buildings due to their efficiency.

-In addition, LEDs last ten times longer than fluorescent lights and 25 times longer than incandescent bulbs.
+In addition, LEDs last ten times longer than fluorescent lights, and 25 times longer than incandescent bulbs.
 The fact that they do not have a filament means that they are more durable than any other type of bulb in the market.

 Another highlight is that LED lights emit very little heat, as a result, conserving more energy.
 Moreover, you can use this option with solar panels, subsequently saving more money on lighting costs.

 Fluorescent lights (CFL) are similarly energy-efficient bulbs.
 However, they work in a different way to LED lights in that current has to flow between the electrodes inside the bulb for it to light.
-This might take up to 3 minutes for the bulb to light fully.
+This may take up to 3 minutes for the bulb to light fully.
 Moreover, fluorescents produce heat and use about 80% of this energy to generate light.